-Keep to these guidelines and your emails are sure to be valued by your subscribers, and will avoid spam filters.
+Follow these guidelines and your emails are sure to be valued by your subscribers, and will avoid spam filters.
 They will be looking forward to your next communication!

 As always, please leave a comment below to let me know what I missed, to share your experiences, or just to let me know about an awesome red wine (or a great organic green tea) you’ve enjoyed recently.

 How to Avoid Spam Filters, at MailChimp